-IV.B.3.b.1:

-Indicate if the outfall map was not completed, reasons why, proposed schedule for completion of requirement and person(s)/ Department responsible for completion.
+IV.B.3.b.1: Indicate if the outfall map was not completed, reasons why, proposed schedule for completion of requirement and person(s)/ Department responsible for completion.
 (The Department recommends electronic submission of updated EXCEL Tables if this information has been amended.)

-Date of Completion: Completed May 4, 2009

-Only outfalls in the urban area were mapped.

-Indicate if your municipality chose to implement the tagging of outfalls activity under the IDDE minimum measure, activities and actions undertaken under the 2012 calendar year.

-Outfalls were cataloged with GPS latitude and longitude, and photographs.
-This was completed in a previous reporting year.

-Provide a summary of the implementation of recording of system additional elements (catch basins, manholes, and/or pipes).
+Date of Completion: Completed May 4, 2009 Only outfalls ir n the urban area were mapped.
+IV.B.3.b.2 Indicate if your municipality chose to implement the tagging of outfalls activity under the IDDE minimum measure, activities and actions undertaken under the 2013 calendar year.
+No action in 20 013.
+Outfalls were cataloged with GPS latitude and longitude, and photographs in a previous reporting year.
+IV.B.3.b.3 Provide a summary of the implementation of recording of system additional elements (catch basins, manholes, and/or pipes).
 Indicate if the activity was implemented as a result of the tracing of illicit discharges, new MS4 construction projects, and inspection of catch basins required under the IDDE and Pollution Prevention and Good Housekeeping Minimum Measures, and/or as a result of TMDL related requirements and/or investigations.
-Assess effectiveness of the program minimizing water quality impacts.

-GPS coordinates of additional elements (catch basins and outfalls) were taken in 2009 and were submitted with the 2008 report.
-The cataloging was performed during the January - April Dry Weather Survey.
-A map of the GPS coordinates was made using the software program that came with the GPS device.
-Together with the DPW's list of catch basin cleaning, this map can be used to help pinpoint pollution problem areas and vicinity sources; however none have been identified yet as a problem.
-To date, mapping of these elements has had no effect on water quality.

-Indicate if the IDDE ordinance was not developed, adopted, and submitted to RIDEM, explain reasons why, submit proposed schedule for completion and identify person(s) / Department and/or parties responsible for the completion of this requirement.

-Date of Adoption: June 10, 2009

-If the Ordinance was amended in 2012, please indicate why changes were necessary.
+Assess effectiveness of the program minimizing water quality impacts. report.
+The ca made using th map can be us tes of additional elements (catch basins and outfalls) were taken in 2009 and were submitted with the 2008 ataloging was performed during the January - April Dry Weather Survey.
+A map of the GPS coordinates was e software program that came with the GPS device.
+Together with the DPW's list of catch basin cleaning, this sed to help pinpoint pollution problem areas and vicinity sources; however none have been identified yet as a late, mapping of these elements has had no effect on water quality.
+IV.B.3.b.4 Indicate if the IDDE ordinance was not developed, adopted, and submitted to RIDEM, explain reasons why, submit proposed schedule for completion and identify person(s) / Department and/or parties responsible for the completion of this requirement.
+Date of Adoption: June 10, 2009 If the Ordinance was amended in 2013, please indicate why changes were necessary.
+No amendmer In the ordinance was amenade in 2016, please indicate why changes were necessary.

-No amendments have been made to the IDDE ordinance.

 IV.B.3.b.5.ii, iii, iv, & v Provide a summary of the implementation of procedures for receipt and consideration of complaints, tracing the source of an illicit discharge, removing the source of the illicit discharge and program evaluation and assessment as a result of removing sources of illicit discharges.
-Identify person(s) / Department and/or parties responsible for the implementation of this requirement.

-The Town's Stormwater Pollution program includes a process for handling complaints.
-Contact / Hotline number is provided on the Town's Stormwater Web Page and in the '10 Simple Things' pamphlet.
-The Town Planner has been identified as the contact person to receive and respond on complaints for illegal dumping, which includes coordination with the Director of Public Works and/or Building Official to investigate the complaint.
+Identify person(s) / Department and/or parties responsible for the implementation of this requirement. the Town's Sto contact persor Works and/or tormwater Pollution program includes a process for handling complaints.
+Contact / Hotline number is provided on prmwater Web Page and in the '10 Simple Things' pamphlet.
+The Town Planner has been identified as the in to receive and respond on complaints for illegal dumping, which includes coordination with the Director of Public Building Official to investigate the complaint.
 The procedures are explained in the amended SWMPP.
-The Director of Public Works is the person / department responsible for following through under the authority of the IDDE ordinance.
+The blic Works is the person / department responsible for following through under the authority of the IDDE